datacamp/RDocumentation/cran-comments.md

 0 errors | 0 warnings | 0 notes

 Additional comments:
-- This is a rather important update that fixes problems regarding user experience.
-In the previous version this package override the native "help, ? and help.search" functions and users would be unable to undo that without deinstalling the package.
+- This release fixes an important bug that made the package unusable for Windows users and users in RStudio Server.

 ## Downstream dependencies